Das-Kollektiv/tdme2/README-MiniScript.md

 ...
 ```

-The primitive data types can also be assigned by using initialization methods that return explicitly those primitive data types.
+The primitive data types can also be assigned by using initialization methods that return explicitly those primitive data types:

 ```
 ...